Alternative Paths to Trinity

 How to apply for the feasibility study

-- Students wishing to apply for entry through the feasibility study must submit an additional application form by 1 May 2018.
+2. Students wishing to apply for entry through the feasibility study must submit this additional application form.

 1. Students applying for entry through the feasibility study must reside in Northern Ireland and be taking A-Level examinations.

 2. All applicants to Trinity must satisfy the University's minimum entry requirements and specific course requirements.